Skip to main content

 Wholesale Trade126

-The Manufacturing sector topped the list of affected industries with 90 workers across 2 notices.
-Notably, Wholesale Trade reported 26 workers.
+The Manufacturing sector led the way in workforce reductions with 90 workers across 2 notices.
+In a parallel development, Wholesale Trade reported 26 workers.

 Geographic Hotspots